What We Offer

-We offer all of the information required by the Women’s Right to Know” certification at the Care Center, and are the only organization in Guilford County to offer free ultrasound services.
+We offer all of the information required by the Women’s Right to Know Act, and we are the only organization in Guilford County to offer free ultrasound services.
 It is, by law, the first step to getting an abortion in North Carolina.
-If you’re considering abortion, set up your appointment for this information today, and view the video below to start learning more.
-Also below, you can find info on the Woman’s Right to Know Act, abortion procedures, and abortion recovery.
+If you’re considering abortion, set up your appointment for this information today by calling us at 336-274-4881.
 Because we care about your health, we do not perform or refer for abortions.

 Woman's Right To Know Act